Getting Things Done® (GTD®) Resources

 [ website ]

 GTD® Podcast — The official podcast of the David Allen Company is a great source of information about GTD.
-It features a wide variety of GTD-centric topics and excerpts from talks given by David Allen.
+It features a wide variety of GTD-centric topics and excerpts from talks David Allen gave.
 It will give you a good taste of what’s available to GTD Connect members.

 [ website ]